de Broglie-Bohm formulation of Dirac fields: The dBB Interpretation

 which is remarkably non-linear.
-Notice that if $M^{\nu}s_{\nu}\!>\!0$ the effective self-interaction remains attractive at smaller densities and if $\nabla_{\nu}\Sigma^{\nu}/2\!-\!\Sigma^{\nu}\Sigma_{\nu}/4\!+\!M^{\nu}M_{\nu}/4\!+\!m^{2}\!<\!0$ the effective mass term turns negative.
-So, if both conditions are verified the above equation acquires a structure that can allow solitonic solutions.
-It is tempting to suggest an interpretation for which this localized distribution could represent the particle as in the dBB interpretation.
+Notice that if $M^{\nu}s_{\nu}\!>\!0$ the effective self-interaction remains attractive at smaller densities and if $\nabla_{\nu}\Sigma^{\nu}/2\!-\!\Sigma^{\nu}\Sigma_{\nu}/4\!+\!M^{\nu}M_{\nu}/4\!+\!m^{2}\!>\!0$ the effective mass term remains positive.
+If both conditions are verified the above equation acquires a structure that can allow solitonic solutions.
+It is tempting to suggest an interpretation for which this localized distribution could represent the particle, instead of postulating it \emph{ad hoc}.

 Far from the peak, the non-linear terms tend to vanish rapidly, so more simplifications occur.
 For the additional assumption $R_{ij\nu}\!\approx\!0$ (\ref{Effective}) can be written like